Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-The overwhelming might of your god begins to sink in to your foe as your curse them, and they feel a crushing urge to give in and let the cold take them to their final rest.
-Make a Focus attack against a creature of your choice within range.
-If it hits, deal 1d8 + Presence water damage, apply one stack of pacified and one stack of chilled.
+The terrible might of your god begins to sink in to your foe as your curse them, and they feel a crushing urge to give in and let the cold take them to their final rest.
+At the start of each of your turns for the duration of this effect, make a Focus attack against a creature of your choice within range.
+If it hits, apply two stacks of chilled, two stack of pacified and two stacks of rooted.

 ### Gift of the Vortex